aaronjoslinwangdu/bike-share-case-study/bikeshare-case-study-md.md

 ```

 It was specified by the source that certain data was faulty/irrelevant,
-so I removed that data as well as negative/extremely high values for
+so that data should be removed as well as negative/extremely high values
-**ride\_length\_seconds** and created a separate, final dataframe called
+for **ride\_length\_seconds**.
+Then, create a separate, final dataframe
-**bike\_rides\_v2**.
+called **bike\_rides\_v2**.

 ``` r
 bike_rides_v2 <- bike_rides[!(bike_rides$start_station_name == "HQ QR" | bike_rides$ride_length_seconds<0 | bike_rides$ride_length_seconds>604800),]
 ```

-Finally, I corrected the order of the days of the week so my
+Finally, correct the order of the days of the week so the visualization
-visualizations would be more intuitive.
+labels would be more intuitive.

 ``` r
 bike_rides_v2$day_of_week <- ordered(bike_rides_v2$day_of_week, levels=c("Sunday","Monday","Tuesday","Wednesday","Thursday","Friday","Saturday"))
 ```

-Now that we have the final dataframe, here are all of the column names.
+List all of the column names for clarity.

 ``` r
 colnames(bike_rides_v2)